clef/clef-wordpress/readme.txt

 [Clef](https://getclef.com) provides easy-to-use strong two-factor authentication using smartphones.
 It replaces insecure passwords and cumbersome one-time codes with the beautiful Clef Wave.

-To log in with Clef, simply open the mobile app, and sync with the Clef Wave.
+To log in with Clef, simply open the mobile app and sync with the Clef Wave.
 [Watch our 30-sec. demo](http://vimeo.com/77091221).

 http://vimeo.com/77091221